 It’s coming, the final season of The Americans.
 Even though the show’s last season was a tad bit uneven and overall, not awesome, but still good, it’s still one of the best shows on television.
 How they bring the plane in for a landing is one of the most anticipated things to keep an eye on in 2018.

-On Tuesday night the fifth season of The Americans wraps up and closes the book on a season that’s included nefarious, grain-ruining bugs, family dinners at Bennigans, and a massively depressing look at your neighborhood Russian grocery store among other things.
-So yeah, it’s been an interesting couple of weeks for everyone except for Henry, the Jennings’ son who is busy.
+The fifth season of The Americans wrapped up and closed the book on a season that included nefarious, grain-ruining bugs, family dinners at Bennigans, and a massively depressing look at your neighborhood Russian grocery store among other things.
+So yeah, it was an interesting couple of weeks for everyone except for Henry, the Jennings’ son who was busy.
 Always busy.
 He’s either playing video games, upstairs in his room, over at Stan’s or (insert excuse to avoid having to Henry on camera here…any excuse will do, we don’t even care anymore*.)

 *Actually, it turns out Henry had a trick or two up his sleeve as he was actually studying like a boss and applying to a private school (Note: this post was originally written early in the season)

 Hey, Henry is the lucky one.
 Have you seen Paige lately?

 Girl is looking stressed these days.
 I don’t think she’s going to make it and I don’t care how many times she rubs her fingers together or how many sacks of laundry she beats up in the garage.
 It doesn’t look good for yet another put-upon, troubled daughter of a television anti-hero.